research-ag/enumeration/README.md

 * Hits are more expensive in the rb-tree based data structures because the final comparison, if it is a match, has to compare the full 32 bytes.
 * For misses, the rb-tree based data structures are as fast as the hashmaps (v7, v8).
+* For enumeration the optimized class `EnumerationBlob` was used in the benchmark, not the generic class `Enumeration<Blob>`.

 ## Design